ayoyu/comLog/README.md

 ## The goal of the project

 - Implement a distributed commit log service with Golang
-- Lean a lot about database concurrency, commit log, distributed systems...etc And most important one having fun
+- Learn a lot about database concurrency, commit log, distributed systems...etc And most important one having fun 😁️

 ## Tasks: